eugecarlini/eugecarlini/README.md

 - 👋 Hi, I’m Eugenia Carlini
-- 🌱 I’m currently working at Mercado Libre as a software developer.
+- 🌱 I’m currently working at Pomelo as a software engineer.
 - 💞️ I’m looking to collaborate on frontend/backend applications